Severson-Group/AMDC-Firmware/docs/00b-Firmware-Arch-System.md

 Notice how each task is independent -- they all run at different frequencies and do different things -- but together, they perform complex actions as a complete system.
 This is the crux of designing firmware to use a RTOS: splitting code into tasks which work together to solve a complex goal.
 You will need to do this when building user applications with AMDC.

+#### Example

 <img src="images/arch/tasks-example.svg" />

+In the above diagram, three tasks are shown operating over time.
+Task 3, shown in red, operates every time slice and consumes nearly half the quantum.
+Task 2, shown in green, operates at half the frequency of Task 3 and consumes less computation time.
+Finally, Task 1, shown in blue, runs at a third the rate of Task 3 and only for little bursts of time.
+Notice how the system is idle during the solid red regions on the top bar.

 #### Cooperation Between Tasks